tsimeonov/Computer-Science/Programming with JS.md

 2. Ingetration testing is testing how parts of your system interact with other parts of your system.
 3. Unit testing - The process of testing the smallest unit of source code in isaloation.
 Testing ths smallest unit of testable code (function or method).

+### TDD (Test-Driven Development)
+TDD Streamlined process of writting code that will satisfy some requirements.